gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-PENDING, any SCTP chunk including DATA chunks, but excluding CRYPTO chunk, will be used to create an SCTP payload that will be encrypted by the Protection Engine and the result from that encryption will be the used as payload for an CRYPTO chunk that will be the only chunk in the SCTP packet to be sent.
+PENDING, any SCTP chunk including DATA chunks, but excluding CRYPTO chunk, will be used to create an SCTP payload that will be encrypted by the Protection Engine and the result from that encryption will be the used as payload for a CRYPTO chunk that will be the only chunk in the SCTP packet to be sent.

 ~~~~~~~~~~~ aasvg